tylertian123/ryver-latexbot/usage_guide.md

 Where the level increases as you go down the list.

 # General Usage
-This section outlines commands and topics accessible to everyone.
+This section outlines commands and topics that are commonly used and (mostly) accessible to everyone.

 ## Rendering Math/Chemical Equations
 Of course, the primary function of LaTeX Bot is to render LaTeX.